-The Austrian Theatre Museum's Photographic Collection, with holdings that far exceed 700,000 items, is the most important and largest photo collection dealing with the history of theatre in Austria.
+The Photographic Collection of the Theatermuseum, with holdings that far exceed 700,000 items, is the most important and largest photo collection dealing with the history of theatre in Austria.
 Scene and portrait shots document the performing arts—both in Austria and abroad—back to the mid-19th century.
 The earliest photographs are portraits from the 1840s, and a bit later these were joined by the first re-enactments of dramatic scenes done in the studio.

 The highlights of this collection include photographic documentation of European stage productions such as those of Max Reinhardt’s Berliner Bühnen, remarkable pictorial witnesses to the Russian avant-garde theatre of the 1920s, the photo-historical documentation of all Salzburg Festival stage productions, and the collection on cinema prior to the year 1943, comprising around 65,000 photos.

-A small selection of these comprehensive holdings can be viewed in the “Fotolabor” (Photo Lab) in the display collection of the Austrian Theatre Museum.
+A small selection of these comprehensive holdings can be viewed in the “Fotolabor” (Photo Lab) in the display collection of the Theatermuseum.

 The ephemeral nature of theatrical events has always nurtured the desire to capture great moments for posterity.
 Up into the 19th century, it was above all the products of printed graphics that filled this need.
 From the second half of the 19th century onward, the new medium of photography began to assume the task.
 For a long time, it was mostly portraits and/or re-enacted stage scenes that were photographed.